japaneseTemmie/MusicBot.py-2.0/README.md

 module, which contains useful variables and other modules to help writing your custom module.

-Write your class as a `commands.Cog` subclass, which takes _only_ a `client` parameter in its constructor, this allows custom classes to interact with the Bot subclass of commands.Bot.
+Write your class as a `commands.Cog` subclass, which takes _only_ a `client` parameter in its constructor, this allows custom classes to interact with the Bot subclass of `commands.Bot`.

 Best practices:
 - Check out the [example module](./modules/custom_example.py) and follow the [discord.py documentation](https://discordpy.readthedocs.io/en/stable/api.html) for help with the Discord API.